squailchorps/2270-Final-Project-/README.md

 This will be done for every quadrant, and then calls the print tree at the end of each of the statements to dive down those trees.
 This builds out the tree in a nice readable format!

-My original creation of this used a depth counter to walk through the tree and add indentations at each level of the recursion (pass in both depth and a prefix, usually just " ").
-The depth would always add a space meaning it would delinate between layers by just those spaces.
-This was no where near as pretty, so I saw many other people using connectors like I show above, and decided to try and write my own!
+Thew implementation of this with a quad tree with points (2,4), (3,1), (3,3), (1,2), and (1,3) would look like this:

+node: Internal node
+├── Top Left:
+│   node: Internal node
+│   ├── Top Left:
+│   │   node: Leaf Node: Point(1,3) - data: 4
+│   ├── Top Right:
+│   │   node: Leaf Node: Point(2,4) - data: 0
+│   ├── Bottom Right:
+│   │   node: Internal node
+│   └── Bottom Left:
+│       node: Leaf Node: Point(1,2) - data: 3
+├── Top Right:
+│   node: Leaf Node: Point(3,3) - data: 2
+├── Bottom Right:
+│   node: Leaf Node: Point(3,1) - data: 1
+└── Bottom Left:
+    node: Internal node

 ## Count Nodes:
 This is an easy function that returns an int with no input for a quad tree by recursively searching each tree, then returning the count.
 Each recursive call adds 1 to the count, so it allows us to search the entire tree and count every node that exists.
+This will count all nodes that exist within the bounds of the quad tree.

 ## Range Search:
 This function has you entre in the top left and bottom right of a rectangle that you want to search within on the attached quad tree.
 This will not return anything, but add the points to a vector given, so that there is a list of points within the given range.